nodejs/node/doc/api/buffer.md

 appropriately initialize newly allocated `Buffer` content, can inadvertently introduce security and reliability issues into their code.

-To make the creation of `Buffer` objects more reliable and less error prone, the various forms of the `new Buffer()` constructor have been **deprecated** and replaced by separate `Buffer.from()`, [`Buffer.alloc()`], and [`Buffer.allocUnsafe()`] methods.
+To make the creation of `Buffer` instances more reliable and less error prone, the various forms of the `new Buffer()` constructor have been **deprecated** and replaced by separate `Buffer.from()`, [`Buffer.alloc()`], and [`Buffer.allocUnsafe()`] methods.